 Some modifications of the OEDGE data are required due to the 3D shaping of the FW panels considered in the ERO2.0 modelling.
 Despite the extended grid in the PBG, the shaping leads to a small gap $\Delta r{\rm gap}$ between the outer OEDGE grid and the FW surface cells.
 The gap size is mostly about 0-3 cm in the plasma-wetted areas, as shown in Figure 1(b).
-To be consistent with the (conservative) assumption in the ITER HNLS, the default approach in ERO2.0 is to extend the radial plasma profiles in the gap region using constant ("flat") extrapolation, as shown in the outer mid-plane (OMP) profiles in Figure 2.
-However, a more realistic expectation would be that the profiles decay radially, resulting in much lower ion impact fluxes and energies and hence Be erosion.
+To be consistent with the flat plasma temperature profiles in OEDGE prescribed by the (conservative) ITER HNLS, the reference approach in ERO2.0 is to extend the radial temperature profiles in the gap region using constant extrapolation, as shown in the outer mid-plane (OMP) profiles in Figure 2 (the same extrapolation approach is used for the plasma density and flow velocity profiles).

-For simplicity and to maintain particle balance with OEDGE, the ion impact flux decay was not considered here and the decay was applied solely to the $T{\rm e}$ and $T{\rm i}$ profiles.
-In the frame of "parameter scan A" described in this section, different decay lengths, $\lambda = 0.1 \, {\rm cm}$, 1.0 cm and 10.0 cm, were initially considered for the extrapolation of $T{\rm e}$ and $T{\rm i}$ to the FW as depicted in Figure 2.
+To investigate the effect of a less conservative assumption about temperature profiles, an exponential radial decay was applied to those, resulting in lower ion impact energies and hence Be erosion.
+In the frame of "parameter scan A" described in this section, different decay lengths, $\lambda = 0.1 \,\mathrm{cm}$, $1.0 \,\mathrm{cm}$ and $10.0 \,\mathrm{cm}$, were considered for the extrapolation of $T{\rm e}$ and $T{\rm i}$ (assuming the same decay length for both) beyond the OEDGE grid boundary, as depicted in Figure 2.